Shaktal/any_iterator/any_iterator.md

 Using type-erasure is the idiomatic way to solve this problem in C++, and we have several existing vocabulary types for solving other problem classes (`std::function`, `std::any`).
 In this proposal, we consider the addition of a `std::any_iterator` class template that solves this problem for the case of iterators.

 ### Example Usage
 Consider the previous example code.
-With the existance of a `std::any_iterator` class template, this would instead look something like:
+With the existence of a `std::any_iterator` class template, this would instead look something like:

 ```c++
 // application_algorithm.h